GoogleChrome/developer.chrome.com/site/en/docs/webstore/review-process/index.md

 : The extension's Chrome Web Store listing is not affected during the warning period.
 The item will remain available for download and existing users will be able to update to the most recent successfully published version of the extension.
-If the violation(s) are not addressed within the warning period, the extension will be taken down.

 Chrome UI